damdoy/fpga_peripherals/README.md

 # fpga_peripherals
-Peripherals such as camera, screen or sound on ice40 fpga
+Various peripherals running on an iCE40 Ultraplus fpga, more details in README in each subdirectory

 List:
-- OV7670 camera on ice40 ultraplus
+- OV7670 camera single frame capture
+- UART RX/TX module